Klees History, Family Crest & Coats of Arms

 Early Origins of the Klees family

 This web page shows only a small excerpt of our Klees research.
-Another 78 words (6 lines of text) covering the year 1086 is included under the topic Early Klees History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1086, 1457, 1537, 1840, 1642 and 1646 are included under the topic Early Klees History in all our PDF Extended History products and printed products wherever possible.

 Klees Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Clay, Claye, Cley, Cleye, McClay and others.

 Early Notables of the Klees family (pre 1700)

 Outstanding amongst the family at this time was John Claymond (1457?-1537), English divine and scholar, "the son of John Claymond and Alice his wife, 'sufficient inhabitants' of Frampton in Lincolnshire, where John was born."

 Frederic Clay, son of James Clay, M.P. for Hull was born Aug.
 3, 1840, in the Rue Chaillot, Paris.
 He was educated in music entirely by Molique, with the exception...